mpg-age-bioinformatics/jawm/docs/get_started/run_module.md

 ---

-### Run a remote workflow module
+### Run a remote module

-`jawm` can run shared workflow modules directly from remote Git repositories without requiring you to clone them manually.
+`jawm` can run shared modules directly from remote Git repositories without requiring you to clone them manually.

 For example, using the [jawm_git_test](https://github.com/mpg-age-bioinformatics/jawm_git_test) repository: